wnanbei/direwolf/articles/tutorial.md

 text := resp.CSS("a").Text()
 ```

-It will find all matching values, put them in a slice and return it.
+It will find all matching values and then put them in a slice and return it.
 If no matching values was found, it will return a empty slice.

-In many cases, we only looking for a single match result, then we can use `First()` or `At()` to extract single result:
+In many cases, we only look for a single match result, then we can use `First()` or `At()` to extract single result:

 ```go
 text1 := resp.CSS("a").First().Text()